-The EPRU currently has 12 teams participating in intra-union divisional play and 2 teams as a non-divisional (at-large) members.
-The EPRU Division III teams compete each fall in a league matrix with the top three teams advancing to the MARFU Division III championships in the Spring.
+The EPRU currently has 13 teams participating in the intra-union Division 3 and Division 4 league matrix.
+There is also one team classified as a non-divisional member.
+The EPRU Division 3 consists of 6 teams competing in a Fall league matrix with the top three teams advancing to the Competitive Region 4 (CR4) Division 3 championship in the Spring.
+Division 4 consists of 7 teams which play in a league matrix culminating in an inter-union championship in the Fall.

-The EPRU Men's Division III Club Coordinator is responsible for all facets of the Division III and At-Large Men's Club programs.
+The EPRU Men's Division 3/4 Club Coordinator is responsible for all facets of the Division 3, Division 4 and Non-Divisional Men's Club programs.
+To contact the Men's Club Coordinator, go to the Contacts section of this website »

-The Blackthorn Rugby Football Club was founded in 1971 by Marshall Sturm, John Galante, and Bob Kirkpatrick.
+The Blackthorn Rugby Football Club (Elkins Park, PA) was founded in 1971 by Marshall Sturm, John Galante, and Bob Kirkpatrick.
 Sturm had been a member of the Penn State Rugby Club and then played for Whitemarsh R.F.C.
 After playing several seasons for Whitemarsh, Sturm decided to form a club.

 The team was mainly formed on the basis that we were starting many players at WCU that were no longer in school or were just living in West Chester (our founder being one!)(Rudy, Jack, Yacco, Litch, etc).
 This was obviously not fair to the college players.
 I think that there was also a desire to create something for the future.
 We still haven't met the goals of our own clubhouse and permanent pitch close to West Chester, but these are things we can strive for in the future.